tech-science-club/RC_car_with_camera_and_ML_model/readme.md

 To train model with Tensorflow was unsuccessful due to its dependencies incompatibility, confused documentation
 regarding edge devices.

-A link to the Edge Impulse guidance is [here](https://docs.edgeimpulse.com/docs/tutorials/end-to-end-tutorials/computer-vision/object-detection/detect-objects-using-fomo)
-.

 ### test opencv lib on pc with C++
 To make a test with OpenCV lib and C++ was written a straightforward script which reads off video from
 laptop webcam, processes it with opencv and haardcascade face recognition and pass data via serial communication